themockingjester/FlatNix_Angular_Frontend/README.md

 This project is using Angular Version: 15.2.1
 While NOdeJS Version is 16.18.0
 ## How to test this project
-1) After cloning the project please make sure to run the command `npm install`
+1) After cloning the project please make sure to run the command `npm install`, Then you have to update the urls (where api is triggered) as peryour machine .
 2) Now to run the project you need to run a command `ng serve --open `
 3) Finally the project will run properly but it might be possible that on chrome you face issue so try to use firefox.
 # FlatNixAngularFrontend